Virus and Spyware

 First, and most importantly, you should pay attention to the window that is displaying the message.
 Is it a pop up window that appeared

 while you were browsing web sites, or an email message?
-Or did it appear after Symantec Endpoint completed a scan of your computer?
+Or did it appear after your security program such as Windows Defender or Symantec Endpoint completed a scan of your computer?
 If

-the message appears within the Symantec window, it should further instruct you on how to delete or quarantine the virus.
+the message appears within the security program's window, it should further instruct you on how to delete or quarantine the virus.
 If the

 message came via a pop up window or email, chances are it is a form of spyware or spam message and should be closed or deleted.
 Please contact